NitroSniper/indigo/example.md

 # Cargo

-Cargo downloads your Rust project’s dependencies and compiles your project.
+Cargo downloads your Rust project’s dependencies and compiles your project. fo

 **To start using Cargo**, learn more at [The Cargo Book].